MelodyLuciel/eggTimer/README.md

-# 🥚 EggShell (egg)
+# 🥚 EggTimer (egg)

 A minimalist, non-blocking terminal timer built for Linux power users.

-**EggShell** allows you to set timers directly from your CLI.
+**EggTimer** allows you to set timers directly from your CLI.
 It runs in the background, keeping your terminal usable, and triggers a system-native notification and audio alert when time is up.

 ---